material-motion/material-motion/concepts/plan-fulfillment-pattern.md

     rotatable = RotatableGesture()
     anchoredSpring = AnchoredSpringAtLocation(x, y)

-    # Adding many definitions to one target
+    # Adding many plans to one target
-    target.addDefinitions(draggable, pinchable, rotatable, anchoredSpring)
+    target.addplans(draggable, pinchable, rotatable, anchoredSpring)

-    # Reusing a definition on a second target
+    # Reusing a plan on a second target
-    target2.addDefinition(draggable)
+    target2.addplan(draggable)

 `target` is now expected to be directly manipulable.
 The target is also expected to spring back to the given `{ x, y }` coordinate.
-Whether this happens on release or at all times is an execution detail of the definition's execution. `target2` is simply expected to be draggable.
+Whether this happens on release or at all times is an execution detail of the plan's execution. `target2` is simply expected to be draggable.

-### execution of a definition
+### execution of a plan

-Exactly how a definition is fulfilled is less important than that it **is** fulfilled and that the execution is able to occur elsewhere.
+Exactly how a plan is fulfilled is less important than that it **is** fulfilled and that the execution is able to occur elsewhere.

-For example, a definition of "fade in" could reasonably be fulfilled by a built-in animation system.
-The same definition could also be fulfilled by a custom interpolation function.
-The definition doesn't know or care how it's fulfilled.
+For example, a plan of "fade in" could reasonably be fulfilled by a built-in animation system.
+The same plan could also be fulfilled by a custom interpolation function.
+The plan doesn't know or care how it's fulfilled.

 Good systems of execution will carefully balance the needs of performance, power consumption, event coordination, and user interaction.